eHealthAfrica/aether/README.md

 **WARNING**
-Never run `odk-importer` or `coucdhb-sync` tests against any PRODUCTION server.
+Never run `odk-importer` or `couchdb-sync` tests against any PRODUCTION server.
 The tests clean up will DELETE ALL SURVEYS!!!